Overview

 Will there be comprehensive technical instruction related to all aspects of filmmaking?

-No, this is an intermediate-to-advanced level course, so foundational technical competency is a pre-requisite.
+The PPSL classes are intermediate-to-advanced level courses, so foundational technical competency is a pre-requisite.
 You should feel comfortable recording and editing your own projects.
-However, PPSL can arrange for additional tech workshops depending on the skill level and needs of the cohort.
+However, some class time will be set aside to learn PPSL-specific equipment and additional tech workshops can also be arranged depending on the skill level and needs of the cohort.

 How psychologically challenging will this course be?

 Students should be prepared to watch and discuss contemporary and historical fiction films, documentaries, experimental works, TV shows etc. that foreground mental health concerns, illness, and trauma.
-Some of these media art works will be difficult to watch and may involve violence.
+Some of these media art works might be difficult to watch.
 Please consider how viewing this material will affect you and if this is the right time for you to apply.

-I have a script ready to go.
+I have a completed script ready to go.
 Should I apply to PPSL?

-If your script is finished and you’re ready to begin filming and aren’t in a place where you want feedback or additional perspectives, the PPSL course is not the best match.
-The expectation of this program is that you will be creating a new work based on what you’ll be learning about media representations of mental illness/health.
-We recommend for you to apply for one of the RTVF Department’s MAG grants or one of the student group grants instead.
+If your script is finished and you’re ready to begin filming and aren’t in a place where you want feedback or additional perspectives, the PPSL course might not be the best match.
+The expectation of this program is that you will create a new work that is informed by what you’ll be learning about media representations of mental illness/health and that you are still open to revisions.
+We recommend that you apply for one of the RTVF Department’s MAG grants or one of the student group grants instead.

 I want to apply to PPSL and create a film with a larger crew model.
 Is that doable?

-Large crew model projects will not be accommodated in the PPSL course.
+Large crew model projects can’t be accommodated in the PPSL courses.

 Other questions?
 Please email studiolab@northwestern.edu